PatrickCarollo/ec2_lambda_monitoring_provisions/README.md

 Prerequisites & run instructions:

-1. Create IA roles for Cloudformation stack creation using CLI commands provided in repository.
+1. Create IAM roles for Cloudformation stack creation using CLI commands provided in repository.

-Run "Instance_Provisioning-py" with a "deploy" input command, and follow input prompts
+2. Run "Instance_Provisioning-py" with a "deploy" input command, and follow input prompts

-2. Run Test_Resources_Launch.py and view if resources were correctly configured with monitoring provisions
+3. Run Test_Resources_Launch.py and view if resources were correctly configured with monitoring provisions

 #Provided email should recieve info data upon any success/fail action once deployed.